Microsoft Surface Go

 For ports, you’re looking at a single USB-C 3.1 port, a headphone jack, and Surface Dock connection.
 Though you’ll have to pay extra from the Surface Dock, the proprietary power cable in the box also hooks in here.
 That’s not a great selection, but on a tablet, it feels more appropriate.

-The Surface Go includes standard Bluetooth and Wi-Fi connections, but not LTE.
-Microsoft says an LTE model will be coming out later this year, but with other Always Connected PCs out there offering built-in LTE connections without an upcharge, not including it feels like a misstep.
+Our Surface Go review unit includes standard Bluetooth and Wi-Fi connections, but not LTE.
+A separate LTE model has since been launched, but it comes with a considerable price premium.
+With other Always Connected PCs out there offering built-in LTE connections without an upcharge, not including it in the base model feels like a misstep.
 The Surface Go is the kind of device that’s made to be portable, and yet outside of a Wi-Fi connection, it may as well be dead weight.

 A bright, beautiful display